History of Dalmatia

 The History of Dalmatia concerns the history of the area that covers eastern coast of the Adriatic Sea and its inland regions, from the 2nd century BC up to the present day.
+The region was populated by Illyrian tribes around 1,000 B.C, including the Delmatae, who formed a kingdom and for whom the province is named.
+Later it was conquered by Rome, thus becoming the province of Dalmatia, part of the Roman Empire.